“Come as you are, as you were, as I want you to be, as a friend, as a friend, as an old enemy”, - Kurt Cobain, Nirvana

 Cobain’s is a story of pain and struggle.
 It is also a story of great success and fame.
 Cobain’s story is many things, but most importantly it is a testament to the importance of mental health.
 Though Cobain was diagnosed with Bipolar disorder, he never sought or received treatment for it, which might have been one of the most important contributing factors to his suicide.
 Untreated Bipolar disorder can lead to dangerous outcomes and it is important to seek help.
 His story also tells us that being successful, creatively inclined, and famous is no defense against the force of a mental health disorder.
 All that can help is seeking prompt assistance from a mental healthcare provider.

 So, Cobain lives on in our memories as an artist, as a human, and as a symbol.
 His memory can give us happiness and pain, but it must always help us remember.
-Remember the dangers of mental health disorders, and remember the importance of the three simple words, “I need help.”
+Remember the dangers of kurt cobain health problems, and remember the importance of the three simple words, “I need help.”

 “Come as you are, as you were, as I want you to be, as a friend, as a friend, as an old enemy”,